Jesse Pelletier, MD, FACS.

-Dr. Pelletier has experience treating many types of ocular morbidities including cataracts, refractive disorders, corneal infection and inflammation, uveitis, glaucoma, diabetic eye disease, dry eye disease and cancerous or pre-malignant lesions of the cornea and conjunctiva.
-He performs a variety of specialized surgeries including femtosecond laser cataract surgery with premium intraocular lens implantation, ocular surface reconstruction, pterygium excision, and corneal transplantation.
-Dr. Pelletier is expert in endothelial keratoplasty (EK), a form of lamellar corneal transplantation in which only the deepest portion of the cornea is transplanted.
-This novel technique has revolutionized corneal surgery allowing for faster healing and more stable postoperative ocular integrity.
+Dr. Pelletier has experience treating many types of ocular conditions including cataract, refractive disorders, corneal infection/inflammation, uveitis, glaucoma, diabetic sequelae, recalcitrant dry eye, blepharitis and ocular surface disease.
+He performs a variety of specialized surgeries including femtosecond laser cataract surgery with premium intraocular lens implantation and endothelial keratoplasty.
+These techniques have revolutionized corneal and cataract surgery allowing for faster healing, greater precision and more stable postoperative ocular integrity.

 Dr. Pelletier writes and speaks extensively on diseases of the ocular surface, epidemiology of eye infections, ocular microbiology, immunology, infection control, infectious diseases and topical antiseptics.
 He is a key opinion leader and expert on these topics having authored more than 35 scientific papers and many other articles for newspapers, journals and magazines.

 Being an active member of the national and local ophthalmologic community, Dr. Pelletier is dedicated to pursuing innovative ways to advance his practice and provide top-quality care to all patients.

 - What do you enjoy most about being an eye doctor/surgeon?
 Many consider their eyesight to be the most important of all the five senses.
 Eyesight is vital to the way we perceive impressions imparted by the world around us.
 The fact that so many of my patients trust me with the care of this “gift” is humbling.
 It is something I remember at every encounter.